CLIMBING THE RAIN

 On Eëlios, the rainforest is like nothing on earth, extending more than a kilometer into the sky.
 In an effort to escape his dangerous past, Leyden signs up for a biological expedition to this remarkable planet, traveling across the universe through wormholes known as Illium portals.
 But when the mission is sabotaged, Leyden and the others must struggle to survive in a race through the harrowing rapids of the Whitebone River, fighting off pterodactyl-like creatures as well as attacks from a rival expedition.

 But Leyden suspects Eëlios holds more than biological diversity.
 What is the mystery that has attracted such attention from the space-spanning corporations known as chaebols and the deadly drug triads?
 Woven throughout the story is the incredible proliferation of life in the high-canopy rainforest and the growing desire between Leyden and Sylla, healer and consort of the Eëlian monarch.

 Climbing the Rain is a powerful story of love and adventure set in an unforgettable world of unending wonder.

-Howard Cincotta is a freelance writer who served as an editor and writer with the U.S. Information Agency and the State Department for many years.
+Howard Cincotta served as an editor and writer with the U.S. Information Agency and the State Department for many years.
 At USIA, he worked on magazines for Africa and the former Soviet Union and directed a special publications unit.
 He later headed an electronic-media office and wrote speeches for State Department officials.

 His short stories have appeared in a number of literary journals.